aws-samples/chat-with-blockchain-data-with-amazon-bedrock/README.md

 # Bedrock Blockchain Data Agent
 This repository demonstrates how Amazon Bedrock Agents can be used to enable natural language queries of Bitcoin and Ethereum blockchain data.
-For example, it can provide responsees to questions like:
+For example, it can provide responses to questions like:
 * how many transactions happened on Bitcoin yesterday?
 * how much USDC was transferred last week?